prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     sudo apt-get install zsh zsh-completions zsh-lovers zsh-syntax-highlighting

-zsh comes with an awesome completion, with syntax-highlighting you can even get live feed back about what you are typing, similar to fish-shell.
+Zsh comes with an awesome completion, with syntax-highlighting you can even get live feed back about what you are typing, similar to fish-shell.

 Don't forget to configure your shell with .zshrc, there are many samples